 Manufacturer warranties also vary depending on your shingle type.
 Most architectural (multi-layer) shingles carry a “lifetime” or “lifetime-limited” - warranty against manufacturing defects.
 The fine print here is that “lifetime” usually refers to the original owner of the home when the shingles are installed, and “limited” means the product was installed as intended by the manufacturer.
 Most 3-tab shingles (single layer shingles, also known as “strip shingles”) carry a 20 to 30-year limited warranty against manufacturing defects.
 It’s good to ask questions so you understand what is covered with the shingles you are choosing.

-Many asphalt shingles do have a transferrable manufacturer warranty.
-CertainTeed asphalt shingles, as an example, come with a limited transferrable warranty that (unlike other manufacturers) does not require a monetary fee to transfer.
-A CertainTeed warranty is only transferrable by the original property owner to the first subsequent property owner.
-After the warranty has been transferred once, it is no longer transferrable.
+Many asphalt shingles do have a transferable manufacturer warranty.
+CertainTeed asphalt shingles, as an example, come with a limited transferable warranty that (unlike other manufacturers) does not require a monetary fee to transfer.
+A CertainTeed warranty is only transferable by the original property owner to the first subsequent property owner.
+After the warranty has been transfered once, it is no longer transferable.